 This procedure provides an overview of how to use the Identify instrumentor.
-For detailed information about the tool, refer to the Identify RTL debugger documentation.

 - 1. The Identify instrumentor software interface opens, with an Identify project automatically set up for the design to be instrumented and debugged (IICE tab). - 2.
 Do the following in the Identify instrumentor interface: - Instrument the design.
-For details of using the Identify instrumentor, refer to the Identify RTL debugger documentation. - Save the instrumented design.
+For details of using the Identify instrumentor, refer to the Identify Instrumentor documentation. - Save the instrumented design.

 The Identify instrumentor tool exports the instrumented design to the synthesis software.
-It creates an instrumentation subdirectory under your synthesis working directory called designName_instr, which contains the following:
+It creates an instrumentation subdirectory under your synthesis working directory called designName\instr, which contains the following:

-- A synthesis project file - An instr_sources subdirectory for the instrumented HDL files - Tcl scripts for loading the instrumented design - 3.
-Return to the synthesis interface and view the instrumented design that contains the debugging logic. - In the synthesis interface, open the project file for the instrumented design, which is in the instr_sources subdirectory listed in the Implementations Results view for your original synthesis project. - Synthesize the design. - Open the RTL view to see the inserted debugging logic. - 4.
+- A synthesis project file - An instr\sources subdirectory for the instrumented HDL files - Tcl scripts for loading the instrumented design - 3.
+Return to the synthesis interface and view the instrumented design that contains the debugging logic. - In the synthesis interface, open the project file for the instrumented design, which is in the instr\sources subdirectory listed in the Implementations Results view for your original synthesis project. - Synthesize the design.

+- Open the RTL view to see the inserted debugging logic. - 4.
 Place and route the instrumented design after synthesis. - 5.
 Use the Identify debugger tool to debug the instrumented design.
+For details of using the Identify debugger, refer to the Identify Debugger documentation.